BRIDGE

 BRIDGE helps people connect to people, not just websites or phone numbers.
 It makes sure no one has to face confusing systems alone, especially during hard times.

 We don’t send people to resources.
+We send people to people.

 When life gets hard, it can be very difficult to ask for help or figure out where to start.